Dumpster for Roof Replacement Shingle Disposal in Asheville, NC

 10 Yard Dumpster: Best for Small Residential Roofs

 A 10 yard container handles single-story homes, detached garages, and small accessory structures with roofs under about 1,500 square feet.
-If you are doing a one-layer asphalt shingle tear-off in Arden, Flat Rock, or Woodfin, this size likely covers you without leaving unused space you are paying for.
+If you are doing a one-layer asphalt shingle tear-off in Arden, Flat Rock, or Woodfin, this size likely covers your shingle disposal needs without leaving unused space you are paying for.
+It is a smart, right-sized option when your project scope is simple and clearly defined.

 15 Yard Dumpster: Most Popular for Standard Homes

 The 15 yard is the workhorse for most Western North Carolina residential roofing jobs.
 A typical Asheville-area ranch or two-story home in Fletcher, Fairview, or Weaverville falls right in the 1,500 to 2,500 square foot range.
-If you are pulling off two shingle layers, this container gives you comfortable room without stepping up to a 20.
+If you are pulling off two shingle layers, this container gives you comfortable room for all your shingle disposal without stepping up to a 20.
+Most homeowners replacing a standard residential roof find this size hits the sweet spot on both capacity and price.

-20 Yard Dumpster: For Larger Homes or Multi-Layer Jobs
+20 Yard Dumpster: For Larger Homes or Multi-Layer Shingle Disposal

 30 Yard Dumpster: Commercial Roofing and Large Estates

-How to Calculate the Right Dumpster Size for Your Roof
+How to Calculate the Right Dumpster Size for Roof Replacement Shingle Disposal

-The sizing table above gives you a strong starting point, but a few quick calculations will give you real confidence before you book.
+The sizing table above gives you a strong starting point, but a few quick calculations will give you real confidence before you book your dumpster for roof replacement shingle disposal.
 Walk through these three steps and you will know exactly what you need.

 Step 1: Measure Your Roof Square Footage

-According to the U.S. Department of Energy, roof geometry and pitch have a significant effect on total material quantities, which is exactly why pitch matters when you are estimating debris volume.
+According to the U.S. Department of Energy, roof geometry and pitch have a significant effect on total material quantities, which is exactly why pitch matters when you are estimating shingle disposal volume.

 Step 2: Count Your Shingle Layers

 Each additional shingle layer you tear off roughly doubles your debris volume.
 A single-layer asphalt tear-off on a 2,000 square foot roof generates somewhere around two to three tons of material.
 Add a second layer and you are looking at four to five tons or more.
 Always confirm the weight limit on the container you rent.
-Exceeding that limit triggers overage charges that add up fast.
+Exceeding that limit triggers overage charges that add up fast, and they are almost always more expensive than simply sizing up from the start.

 Step 3: Factor in All Your Roofing Materials

-Shingles are the bulk of the load, but they are not everything.
+Shingles are the bulk of the load, but they are not everything going into your dumpster for roof replacement shingle disposal.
 Roofing felt, metal flashing, gutters, downspouts, rotted decking boards, and ridge cap all take up space and add weight.
 Add these items into your estimate before you finalize the container size.
-Contractors managing jobs in Buncombe County frequently find that decking replacement pushes them from a 15 yard into a 20 yard container.
+Contractors managing jobs in Buncombe County frequently find that decking replacement pushes them from a 15 yard into a 20 yard container, and knowing that ahead of time saves a second trip fee.

 When in Doubt, Size Up